 Judge blasts ninth homer as Yankees top Braves

-Aaron Judge hit his major league-leading ninth homer, Luke Voit hit a three-run homer and the New York Yankees recorded a 9-6 victory over the Atlanta Braves on Tuesday night to remain unbeaten at home.
+Aaron Judge hit his major-league-leading ninth homer, Luke Voit hit a three-run homer, and the New York Yankees recorded a 9-6 victory over the Atlanta Braves on Tuesday night to remain unbeaten in games at Yankee Stadium.
 Starting a stretch where they will not leave New York until Aug.
-25, the Yankees improved to 5-0 at Yankee Stadium.
-It is the fifth time since 1989 the Yankees opened up 5-0 at home or better.
+25, the Yankees improved to 5-0 in the Bronx.
+The Yankees lost one makeup game in Philadelphia when they were classified as the home team.

-The Yankees held a 6-0 lead when Judge hammered a 2-1 fastball off Bryse Wilson over the right-center field fence.
+The Yankees held a 7-0 lead in the fifth inning after Judge hammered a 2-1 fastball off Bryse Wilson over the right-center-field fence.
 The 432-foot blast soared over New York's bullpen mound and hit off an advertisement in the back of the bullpen.
-Judge entered tied with Fernando Tatis Jr. for the major league lead, and it was his fifth homer at Yankee Stadium.
-The homer made Judge the first player to reach 20 RBIs in the abbreviated season.
+Judge broke a tie with Fernando Tatis Jr. for the major league home run lead, and it was his fifth homer at Yankee Stadium.
+Judge and Colorado's Charlie Blackmon are the first players to reach 20 RBIs in the abbreviated season.

 Voit started off New York's latest home win four batters in.
-After Aaron Hicks bunted against an infield shift and reached on a throwing error by Atlanta starter Touki Toussaint (0-1), Voit hammered a 1-1 slider into the left-field seats for his fifth homer.
+After Aaron Hicks bunted against an infield shift and reached on a throwing error by Atlanta starter Touki Toussaint (0-1), putting runners at the corners, Voit hammered a 1-1 slider into the left field seats for his fifth homer.
 Mike Ford hit a two-run double that went over right fielder Marcell Ozuna's head in the fourth and added an RBI double in the seventh.

 New York's Jordan Montgomery (2-1) allowed three runs on four hits in six innings.
 The left-hander struck out four, walked one and threw 78 pitches.
 Montgomery retired 10 straight before allowing consecutive hits to Travis d'Arnaud and Freddie Freeman ahead of a three-run homer to Ozuna.

 Atlanta got within 8-4 on a fielding error by second baseman DJ LeMahieu.
-Atlanta loaded the bases with two outs in the seventh but Adam Ottavino retired Ozuna on a grounder to escape.
+The Braves loaded the bases with two outs in the seventh, but Adam Ottavino retired Ozuna on a grounder to escape.
 Johan Camargo and Tyler Flowers hit RBI doubles in the eighth off Luis Cessa.

 Zack Britton breezed through a perfect ninth and notched his sixth save.
 The Yankees also scored on a throwing error by third baseman Austin Riley in the fourth and a double-play grounder by Ford in the sixth.